Study Abroad

 University of Mannheim Exchange

 This program is a bilateral exchange between the University of Mannheim and Ohio State University's departments of Political Science, Psychology and Sociology.
 The University of Mannheim is one of Germany's preeminent institutions for business and the social sciences, and it prides itself on its international influences and focus.
-The university resides primarily within the baroque Mannheim Palace and is home to approximately 12,000 full-time students.
+The university is located primarily within the baroque Mannheim Palace and is home to approximately 12,000 full-time students.

 Image of Mannheim Palace